Have you ever wondered:

 For example: You don’t always realize when you’re in a city that is permeated by pollution.
-You can’t always see it or put your finger on the experience of poor air quality, you just know that you’re coughing more and taking allergy medicine to get through the day.
-It’s only when you get perspective – when you step back or up and away that you can really see it.
+You can’t always see it or put your finger on the experience of poor air quality.
+You just know that you’re coughing more and taking allergy medicine to survive.
+It’s only when you get perspective – when you step back or up and away that you can really SEE it.
 Wow.

 It hangs over the city like a pixelated cloak.
 The people below go about their days, oblivious to the toxins in the very air they’re breathing.
-Your system starts to show signs of distress only after years of living under that cloak.
+(I live in the Ohio River valley, which I love, but just saying, I’m speaking from experience here.)
+Only after years or maybe even decades of living under that cloak, does your system starts to show signs of distress.

 Similarly, it took us decades to realize that we were unintentionally feeding premature babies in a way that was not always immediately detrimental, but eventually and collectively unsupportive and potentially unsafe.
 The practice was underscored by an unidentified culture.
 And culture, good or bad, is the silent ruler of the kingdom.